Special Field Orders No. 67: Impact of the Order

 This order specified that all civilians had to leave Atlanta.
 Lieut.
 Col. Le Duc was in charge of issuing travel permits to the citizens that were evacuating Atlanta to the South.
 Between September 10 and September 20, Col. Le Duc registered 1,651 individuals.
 There were 705 adults, 860 children and 86 servants.
 Together they all they carried 8,842 packages of baggage.

 Section 3 of the order directed the chief engineer, Capt.
 Orlando M. Poe to construct new defensive works around Atlanta.
 In addition to digging trenches and constructing gun emplacements, Poe's men also had to cut down trees and tear down building to make way for the fortifications and to clear lines of fire in case the confederates attacked to recapture the city of Atlanta.
-One building of note that was taken down was the three story brick Atlanta Female Institute located on Ellis Street.
+One building of note that was taken down was the three-story brick Atlanta Female Institute located on Ellis Street.

 Section 4 of the order did not allow the troops to occupy homes within Atlanta.
 In accordance with this order the troops constructed their own lodgings for their stay.
-They obtained building material by tearing up fences, home's, and even removing the bricks from chimneys.
+They obtained building material by tearing up fences, homes, and even removing the bricks from chimneys.
 The order applied to all federal troops south of Chattanooga (section 6).
 This resulted in troops in towns other than Atlanta deconstructing private home to build shelters for themselves.